-For patients booked in to receive MMR or who are eligible but do not meet the above priorities, the Ministry of Health is recommending general practice to include them on a recall list for when vaccine distribution returns to normal.
+For patients who are eligible but do not meet the above priorities, the Ministry of Health is recommending general practice to include them on a recall list for when vaccine distribution returns to normal.
 When stocks are secure, general practices should be offering two documented doses of MMR vaccine to those who need it at no cost, as per the New Zealand Pharmaceutical Schedule.